DrRoad/ellisp.github.io/_posts/2017-06-17-microdata-access.md

 We [publish that and other code with a GPL-3 open source license on GitHub](https://github.com/nz-social-investment-unit/social_investment_analytical_layer) and have plans for more.
 Although the target audience of analysts with access to the IDI is small, documenting and tidying code to publication standard and sharing it is important to help that group of people grow in size.
 Code sharing until recently has been ad hoc and very much depending on "who you know", although there is a Wiki in the IDI environment where key snippets of data grooming code is shared.
 We see the act of publishing on GitHub as taking this to the next step - amongst other things it really forces us to document and debug our code very thoroughly!

+### Stats NZ is showing leadership on open data / open science

-Given the IDI is an expensive taxpayer-created asset, my personal view is that all code and output should be public!
+Given the IDI is an expensive taxpayer-created asset, my personal view is that all code and output should be public.
 So I was very excited a few weeks back when Liz MacPherson, the Government Statistician (a statutory position responsible for New Zealand's official statistics system, and also the Chief Executive of Stats NZ) sent out an email to researchers "encouraging active sharing for microdata access projects" including the IDI.

 I obtained Liz's permission to reproduce the full text of her email of 29 May 2017: